AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

 <!-- need to check if pending status filter will be implemented or not in january release:

->[!NOTE]
+>note:
 >
 >Additionally to these views, a prefedefined filter is available in workflow-type folders.
-It allows you to display in the list workflows that are waiting to be started by the **[!UICONTROL operationMgt]** process only.
+It allows you to display in the list workflows that are waiting to be started by the operationMgt process only.
 >
->This filter is available with the **[!UICONTROL Marketing campaigns]** package only.
-See [Installing Campaign standard packages](../../installation/using/installing-campaign-standard-packages.md).-->
+>This filter is available with the Marketing campaigns package only.
+See Installing Campaign standard packages../../installation/using/installing-campaign-standard-packages.md.-->